 The downside of this bat-iful VPN app is that it only implements one VPN protocol, namely IKEv2.
 OpenVPN would be nice to have.

-The ibVPN iOS app provides easy access to various locations and VPN servers.
+The ibVPN iOS app provides easy access to various locations and VPN servers (even special servers like P2P servers or Double VPN servers).
 To get started with ibVPN, you may create a 24-h free trial and test the app extensively.
 Log in, select the location, and connect.

 There are several features that make the ibVPN iOS VPN client one of the best on the market: